pyro1136/pyro1136/README.md

 Hello and welcome to my profile.
 I'm @pyro1136.

 I am an educator who primarily works with adults looking to improve their skills.
-My current project is developing an online platform as an educational aids for students to use.
+My current project is developing an online platform as an educational aid for students to use.

 You can check the ongoing project here:- https://slotheducation.com/